Landmark trial over Arkansas youth gender care ban resumes

 Levine echoed that argument, saying minor patients “really have very little concept of what their future holds.”

-A similar ban has been blocked by a federal judge in Alabama, and other states have taken steps to restrict such care.
-Florida medical officials earlier this month approved a rule banning gender-affirming care for minors, at the urging of Republican Gov. Ron DeSantis.
+A federal judge has blocked a similar ban in Alabama, and other states have taken steps to restrict such care.
+Florida medical officials earlier this month approved a rule banning gender-affirming care for minors at the urging of Republican Gov. Ron DeSantis.

 A judge in Texas has blocked that state’s efforts to investigate gender-confirming care for minors as child abuse.
 Children’s hospitals around the country have faced harassment and threats of violence for providing gender-confirming care.

-The families of four transgender youth sued challenging Arkansas’ ban.
-Last month, a 17-year-old testified that his life has been transformed by the hormone therapy he’s been receiving and said ending the treatments could force his family to leave the state.
+The families of four transgender youths sued to challenge Arkansas’ ban.
+Last month, a 17-year-old testified that his life had been transformed by the hormone therapy he’s been receiving and said ending the treatments could force his family to leave the state.